 Braun starts Brewers' 6-HR barrage for 11-3 win over Reds

-Milwaukee Brewers' Ryan Braun runs the bases after hitting a solo home run off Cincinnati Reds starting pitcher Homer Bailey during the first inning of a baseball game, Thursday, June 29, 2017, in Cincinnati.
+Milwaukee Brewers' Manny Pina celebrates in the dugout after hitting a solo home run off Cincinnati Reds starting pitcher Homer Bailey during the second inning of a baseball game, Thursday, June 29, 2017, in Cincinnati.
 Milwaukee Brewers' Ryan Braun runs the bases after hitting a solo home run off Cincinnati Reds starting pitcher Homer Bailey during the first inning of a baseball game, Thursday, June 29, 2017, in Cincinnati.

 Add your comments below